adiack/adiack.github.io/README.md

 Abdoulaye holds a BSc degree of Software Engineering from Concordia University, Montréal, Canada.
 He is from Senegal 🇸🇳 and has made Ghana 🇬🇭 his home for the past few years.

 Abdoulaye is an early adopter of the [Lighting Network](https://lightning.network/) and an angel investor in [Bitcoin](https://Bitcoin.org) technology companies.

-He also sometimes advises startups on various topics.
+He advises startups, VCs and NGOs on various topics.

 # Interests

  - Research + innovation + startups in Africa
  - AI/ML in resource and data constrained environment (Computer vision & NLP & TinyML)
  - Potential of AI/ML for social good, in particular scaling public health and education AI solutions for the Global South
- - AI policy for the Global South
  - Technology for SDG

 # Projects

 Abdoulaye works on various programs and initiatives to strengthen research and the AI/ML ecosystem in Africa.